 With light and photosynthesis, two problems can arise.
 These are:

 - Too much light

 - Too little light

 Each of these problems will affect photosynthesis in different ways.

-Different tree species favour the different light conditions.
+Different tree species favour different light conditions.
 So, a species that has adapted to shady conditions will not do well when given full sun.
 Likewise, a tree that needs full sun will not cope if planted in a shady area.
 Knowing your species is the first step in identifying lighting issues in trees.

 Overall, deciduous trees handle changes to light intensity better than evergreen trees.
 The reason for this is due to leaf loss.
-When deciduous trees lose their leaves, the fresh growth will have a better chance at adapting to changes in the environment.
+When deciduous trees lose their leaves, the fresh growth will have a better chance of adapting to changes in the environment.
 If needed, the new growth can change its structure.

 Too Much Sunlight